 Your Support Empowers Women Experiencing Hunger

-March is Women’s History Month – a time to honor and celebrate women’s achievements and contributions to American History.
-We honor women in our community who provide meals to women and families impacted by the gender hunger gap.
-March 12 is Equal Pay Day, and we encourage you to learn more about the issues facing women and their children.
+March is Women’s History Month – a time to celebrate women’s achievements and contributions to American History.
+We honor women in our community who support families impacted by the gender hunger gap.
+March 26 is Equal Pay Day, and we encourage you to learn more about the issues facing women and children.

 At the root of these statistics is the gender wage gap.
-In the U.S., women who work full-time, year-round, earn 84 cents on the dollar compared to men.
-When part-time workers are added to the statistics, women earn 78 cents on the dollar.
+In the U.S., women who work full-time, year-round, earn 85 cents on the dollar compared to men.
+And mothers working full-time were paid 74 cents for every dollar paid to fathers in 2024.
 More than two-thirds of single mothers work full-time and earn $17,000 less than their male counterparts each year.
 Yet, they are the breadwinners for 80% of single-parent households.

 Women also assume more of the caregiver responsibilities than their male counterparts, not just for children but also for parents and other family members.
 In addition to the gendered wage gap, women can also experience additional economic hardship:

-• The pink tax refers to the up to $18,000 the average woman will spend on feminine hygiene products during her lifetime.*
+• The pink tax refers to the increased cost of consumer goods tailored to women as compared to men.
+On average, a woman will spend $18,000 on feminine hygiene products during her lifetime.*

 • Women’s healthcare costs also outpace those of their male counterparts.
 Women ages 18-44 spend close to 48% more on healthcare than men.*